ascend4/ascend4/A4SQP_C_API.md

   by core helpers.
 - `solvers/a4sqp/a4sqp_qp_highs.c`: QP assembly from `A4SqpCoreView` and HiGHS
   QP solve glue.
-- `solvers/a4sqp/a4sqp_hessian.c`: dense Hessian preparation and PSD regularization.
+- `solvers/a4sqp/a4sqp_hessian.c`: dense Hessian model lifecycle, damped BFGS update, matrix-vector products, and PSD regularization.
 - `solvers/a4sqp/a4sqp_trust.c`: trust-radius initialization, shrink, and grow policy.
 - `solvers/a4sqp/a4sqp_view.c`: core-owned numeric view lifecycle.